balajisivaraman/emacs-one-themes/README.md

 Light](https://atom.io/themes/one-light-syntax) syntax themes for the Atom editor.)

-One for Emacs is tested only under Emacs 24 or greater, but should be working under Emacs 23 as well.
-The theme is implemented in terms of customizations and `deftheme` and does not require the `color-theme-package`.
+This theme is primarly tested under Emacs 24 or greater, but it should ideally work Emacs 23 as well.
+It is also implemented in terms of the builtin theming support in Emacs 24 or greater and does not provide support for the older `color-theme-package`.

 Also note that I have **not tested** this theme for usage in terminals.
 I primarily use Emacs GUI, and that is the environment in which I tested